All Turtles: Model

-The All Turtles startup studio focuses on practical AI (artificial intelligence) and works with founders to build AI products that "solve vexing everyday problems."
-Rather than emphasize company building, it was founded with a "product-first" spirit, based on Libin's observation that "few visionaries are primarily motivated by making a company."
+The All Turtles startup studio focuses on practical artificial intelligence and works with founders to build AI products that "solve vexing everyday problems."
+Rather than emphasizing company building, it prioritized products first, based on Libin's observation that "few visionaries are primarily motivated by making a company".

 Based on the model of Hollywood studios, All Turtles gives AI entrepreneurs support and distribution so they are able to "focus on creating a new product rather than starting a new company for each new product.”

-For its studio teams, All Turtles provides entrepreneurs with "funding and resources such as engineers and working spaces."
-Studio teams are supported by in-house staff from a variety of professional fields, including legal, IP, product design, visual design, illustration, branding, copywriting, content & editorial strategy, partnerships & business development, fundraising, market research, HR, and operations.
+For its studio teams, All Turtles provides entrepreneurs with "funding and resources such as engineers and working spaces".

-All Turtles has publicly announced plans to establish locations across the globe "to capture ideas Silicon Valley would miss from people who are not white, male Stanford grads—and to help transform economies in places like Memphis and Buffalo."